Wellington, Shropshire: History

 A church has stood for almost 1,000 years and a priest is mentioned in the Domesday Book.
 The original churchyard still remains.
-A new church, dedicated to All Saints, designed by George Steuart, was built in 1789.
+All Saints Church was designed by George Steuart and was built in 1789.

 Wellington's first market charter was granted to Giles of Erdington, lord of the manor, in 1244 and a market still exists today.
 The market had an open-sided market hall by 1680, and possibly much earlier, but it was dismantled in about 1805.
 In 1841 a market company was formed to purchase the market rights from Lord Forester in 1856.
-In 1848 the company built a town hall with the butter market below, creating a permanent covered space for traders.
+In 1848, the company built a town hall with the butter market below, creating a permanent covered space for traders.

 The first Shropshire Olympian Games, organised by celebrated Olympic revivalist Dr William Penny Brookes, were held in Wellington in May 1861.
-In August 1868 the town hosted the third National Olympian Games, organised by the National Olympian Association co-founded by Brookes, when their intended venue at Manchester had become unavailable.
+In August 1868, the town hosted the third National Olympian Games, organised by the National Olympian Association co-founded by Brookes, when their intended venue at Manchester had become unavailable.

-To the northeast of the town is the site of Apley Castle, originally a 14th-century fortified manor house, the remains of which were converted into a stable block with the building of a grand Georgian house, which was itself demolished in 1955.
+To the north-east of the town is the site of Apley Castle, originally a 14th-century fortified manor house; the remains were converted into a stable block with the building of a grand Georgian house, which was itself demolished in 1955.
 The surviving stable block has been converted into apartments and retains some medieval features.